-- Exhibitors must register their plants with the show staff to receive an exhibitor's number, as well as an individual ID number for each plant. - All entries must be accepted by the show staff. - Exhibitors are limited to three plants per identical species / subspecies / variety. - Exhibitors are personally responsible for correctly identifying their plants on their entry cards.
+- Exhibitors must register their plants with the show staff to receive an exhibitor's number, as well as an individual ID number for each plant. - All entries must be accepted by the show staff. - Exhibitors may enter more than one plant in each category provided they are not the identical species / subspecies / variety. - Exhibitors are personally responsible for correctly identifying their plants on their entry cards.
 Limited assistance will be available on Friday only. - Disclaimer: Neither the show staff nor the judges are liable for the loss or damage of plants or displays while in the show.
 Plants and displays are entered at the exhibitor's risk.